ai4na-workshop/ai4na-workshop.github.io/_pages/submissions.md

 Need more inspiration?
 Have a look at the schedule to see who we invited, and our organizing committes to find out the people behind the workshop.

 #### Where do I submit?
-Submission to the GENOML 2024 workshop  will be entirely electronic, via OpenReview.
+Submission to the GEML 2024 workshop  will be entirely electronic, via OpenReview.

-Do it via the [GENOML venue via OpenReview](#)
+Do it via the [GEML venue via OpenReview](#)

 ### What can I submit?
 - You can submit either a poster or free text (e.g. long abstract, summary style, or short paper).